-Jaundice (yellowing of the mucous membranes).
+- Jaundice (yellowing of the mucous membranes)

-Enlarged lymph nodes.
+- Enlarged lymph nodes

-Enlarged spleen and/or liver.
+- Enlarged spleen and/or liver

-Pain due to enlarged spleen and/or liver.
+- Pain due to an enlarged spleen and/or liver

-Dark brown urine.
+- Dark brown urine

-A high temperature is one of the first symptoms of cytauxzoonosis, however as the cat approaches death, his temperature can drop below normal.
+- A high temperature is one of the first symptoms of cytauxzoonosis; however as the cat approaches death, his temperature can drop below normal

-Biochemical profile which may reveal hyperbilirubinemia due to the breakdown of red blood cells, hypoalbuminemia (low blood albumin) which may be indicative of liver failure, elevated liver enzymes.
+- Biochemical profile which may reveal hyperbilirubinemia due to the breakdown of red blood cells, hypoalbuminemia (low blood albumin) which may be indicative of liver failure, elevated liver enzymes.

-Complete blood count may reveal low red blood cell count.
+- Complete blood count may reveal low red blood cell count.
 As the red blood cells become parasitised, they are marked for destruction by the immune system.
 Low white blood cells (leukopenia) and thrombocytopenia (low platelets) may also be revealed.

-Polymerase chain reaction test of whole blood may detect the parasite in acutely sick cats as well as carriers.
+- Polymerase chain reaction test of whole blood may detect the parasite in acutely sick cats as well as carriers.

-Blood smear may reveal the parasite inside the red blood cells.
+- Blood smear may reveal the parasite inside the red blood cells.
 The tissue phase occurs, which is by far the most devastating to the cat, occurs before the red blood cell phase, so the parasite may not yet be seen in the red blood cells.

-Fine needle biopsy of the liver and/or spleen to check for the parasite.
+- Fine needle biopsy of the liver and/or spleen to check for the parasite.

-Abdominal X-rays may reveal an enlarged liver and/or spleen.
+- Abdominal X-rays may reveal an enlarged liver and/or spleen.

 Aggressive supportive care while your cat recovers is also necessary.
 This may include intravenous fluids, feeding tube, heparin (a blood thinner) may be given to prevent disseminated intravascular coagulation which can occur with this disease.
 Blood transfusion may be necessary for the severely anemic cat.